cnpm/cnpmjs.org/README.md

 ![logo](https://raw.github.com/fengmk2/cnpmjs.org/master/logo.png)

+## What is this?

-Private npm registry and web.
+Private npm registry and web for Enterprise, base on MySQL and Simple File Store.

+@[JacksonTian](https://github.com/JacksonTian/) had a talk about [private npm](https://speakerdeck.com/jacksontian/qi-ye-ji-node-dot-jskai-fa).

 ## Install